pxtrickhoxng/project-mythiqa-backend/README.md

   Enables multiple users to co-author stories with built-in tools such as rich-text notes, narrative timelines, and character creation blueprints.

 - **AI-Assisted Writing Tools**
-  Powered by the Google Gemini API, writers can access intelligent features for plot development, worldbuilding, and character ideation.
+  Powered by the Claude Anthropic LLM, writers can access intelligent features for plot development, worldbuilding, and character ideation.
 Please refer to the bottom of the page for further explanation regarding AI usage in creative writing.

 - **Responsive Frontend**
   Built with Next.js and Tailwind CSS for a sleek, modern, and responsive user experience.

 - **Hybrid Data Architecture**
-  Combines PostgreSQL for structured metadata, DynamoDB for fast access to unstructured chapter content, and S3 for storing user-uploaded media.
+  Combines PostgreSQL/RDS for structured metadata and S3 for storing user-uploaded media.

 ---